joakimk/toniq/README.md

 Simple, reliable and deterministic background job library for Elixir.

+Based on years of experience working with background job queues and handling errors.

-Uses redis to persist jobs (though it could probably use any data store).
+Uses redis to persist jobs.

-If **anything is unclear** about the lifecycle of a job or how to use this library **that's considered a bug**, please file an issue!
+If **anything is unclear** about the lifecycle of a job or how to use this library **that's considered a bug**, please file an issue (or a pull request)!

 ## How it works